 Write articles for a publication related to your topic.
 Many publications are looking for articles and stories about the topic you’re interested in.
 Consider contributing to them because what you know can help or be of interest to others.

 Plan a program or class.
-Clubs, libraries, and schools are just a few of the places you can share what you know with others.
-Get in contact with the event planner, administrator, Children’s Librarian, Friends of the Library event coordinator, or a teacher to find out how you can offer them a class or a program about your favorite topic.
+Clubs, libraries, small museums, and schools are just a few of the places you can share what you know with others.
+Get in contact with the event planner, administrator, curator, Children’s Librarian, Friends of the Library event coordinator, or a teacher to find out how you can offer them a class or a program about your favorite topic.
 If you choose to do this, it’s a good idea to have a well formed plan ready to go, as they may not consider your request without one.

 Sharing what you know with others can be a really exciting part of your learning journey and I highly recommend it.
 I personally do not think you are ever too young or old to share what you’re passionate about with others.